geopm/geopm/service/docs/source/runtime.rst

 disabled.
 The cpufreq driver has several modes controlled by the scaling_governor sysfs entry.
 When the performance mode is selected, the driver will not interfere with GEOPM.
-For SLURM based systems the `GEOPM launch wrappers <#geopm-mpi-launch-wrapper>`_ will attempt to set the scaling governor to "performance".
+For SLURM based systems the :ref:`GEOPM launch wrapper <runtime:geopm application launch wrapper>` will attempt to set the scaling governor to "performance".
 This alleviates the need to manually set the governor.
-Older versions of SLURM require the desired governors to be explicitly listed in /etc/slurm.conf.
+Older versions of SLURM require the desired governors to be explicitly listed in ``/etc/slurm.conf``.
 In particular, SLURM 15.x requires the following option:

 .. code-block:: bash